sovrin-foundation/protocol/protocol.md

 ### Revoking Sub-Protocol
 Revocations are accomplished with a Ledger write to the Revocation Registry.
 The Issuer should also communicate with the Credential holder directly that their Credential was revoked using a CRED_NOTICE message.

-### Interoperability Requirements

-### Ledger Requirements
-Generating a new Credential does not require writing to the ledger if the Issuer pre-issues the Revocation Registry.
-Authentication does not require a write to the ledger either; it requires a read though.

-Proving a Credential is not revoked, and verification of a Proof both require reading from the ledger.
-Therefore the ledger should have good read performance.